realyarilabs/openapi-schema/WISHLIST.md

 ## Builders

 - The `Paths`s could be in a `Set`
+- Add Schema to Parameters
+- Add parameters, id, requestbody, servers and security to Operation
+- Add headers to Response

 ## Good first issues:

 - Improve Errors structure
-- Add Parameters to Path
-- Add parameters, id, requestbody, servers and security to Operation
-- Add headers to Response

 ## CircleCI